Elijah5399/exabloomtest/README.md

 DONE:

+- [x] Addition of worksheet component, and each worksheet is given its own URL (compulsory)

+- [x] Addition of questions in frontend, and implemented a method for fetching questions for backend (compulsory)

+- [x] Add migration and seed files for questions (compulsory)

+- [x] Prettify the worksheets page a bit (optional)

 - [x] Prettify the login page a bit (optional)

 - [x] Integrate React Router (optional)

-- [x] Addition of worksheet component, and each worksheet is given its own URL (compulsory)

-- [x] Addition of questions in frontend (compulsory)

 TODO: